sudheerj/javascript-interview-questions/README.md

 This is a semicolon issue.
 Normally semicolons are optional in JavaScript.
 So if there are any statements(in this case, return) missing semicolon, it is automatically inserted immediately.
 Hence, the function returned as undefined.

-Whereas if the opening curly brace is along with return keyword then function going to be returned as expected.
+Whereas if the opening curly brace is along with the return keyword then the function is going to be returned as expected.

 ```javascript
 function foo() {